lsst-sitcom/sitcomtn-068/index.rst

 Results
 ================

-After deriving slew profiles for each identified slew we used the following notebook to identify the maximum velocity, acceleration, and jerk experienced
-Link here.

-We ran the slew identification script ``create_slew_profiles.py`` on all nights between 31/03/2023 and 01/11/2022.
+After deriving slew profiles for each identified slew we ran the slew identification script ``create_slew_profiles.py`` on all nights between 31/03/2023 and 01/11/2022.
 The distribution of identified slews (using method 2, add method 1) is show in Figure 1.

 .. image:: ./_static/date_hist.png